Redundancy Guide: More than two years’ service

 • Work performance

-• Attendance (excluding factors like disability or parental leave)
+• Attendance (excluding disability-related absence or parental leave)

-Your employer should explain their criteria and your score, but not other employees’ scores.
-If the process isn’t fair or transparent, you can challenge it.
+Your employer should share your own score with you, but not other employees’ scores.
+If you feel the process isn’t fair, you have the right to challenge it.

-If you’ve been with your employer for two years or more, you’re entitled to redundancy pay.
-This includes:
+If you’ve worked for your employer for two years or more, you’re entitled to redundancy pay.
+This usually includes:

-• Statutory redundancy pay (or contractual redundancy pay, if your employer offers more)
+• Statutory redundancy pay (or more, if your contract offers it)

-Some employers offer extra payments (“ex gratia” payments).
-These are tax-free up to £30,000 but might require signing a Settlement Agreement.
+Some employers may also offer extra (“ex gratia”) payments which may be tied to signing a Settlement Agreement.

 • Under 22: 0.5 week’s pay per full year worked